Skip to main content

 People and Roles Involved in Forecasting

 Each business has its own sales owners, and it can vary by company size, structure, and industry.
-These roles are examples of people typically involved in the sales forecasting process.
+These roles are examples of people typically involved in the forecasting process for a sales team.

 Sales Reps